1934 Alabama Crimson Tide football team: Vanderbilt

 In the regular season finale on Thanksgiving Day, Alabama defeated the Vanderbilt Commodores 34–0 to capture their second consecutive SEC championship and secure a place in the Rose Bowl Game.
 James Angelich scored on a four-yard run and Dixie Howell on a 21-yard run to give the Crimson Tide a 13–0 lead at the end of the first quarter.
 Alabama then scored one touchdown in each of the final three quarters to make the final score 34–0.
 Joe Demyanovich scored on a short run in the second, on a 70-yard Angelich interception return in the third and on a 15-yard Howell run in the fourth.
-The victory improved Alabama's all-time record against Vanderbilt to 7–8.